 We’re excited to continue to share learnings and perspectives from DMAC 2017 South Korea.
 The DarcMatter Alternatives Conference 2017 South Korea took place September 21-22 in Seoul’s financial district.
 DMAC 2017 focused on developing trends within the Alternative Investment industry, making the conference both thought provoking and educational as key speakers used their professional expertise to share insights on the future of the global alternatives market.

-We’d love to share highlights from one of the panel sessions during DMAC 2017 that focused more on Infrastructure and Private Equity investments and how this plays a role in maximizing returns for LPs.
+We’d love to share highlights from one of the panel sessions during DMAC 2017 that focused more on Infrastructure and Private Equity investments and how this plays a role for LPs.
 This panel session was titled “Managing Risk & Maximizing Returns,” and was moderated by local CAIA board member and VP Practice Leader from Marsh, Brett Moffat.
 This session included the following participants and firms for a great discussion:

 John Sharp, Partner, Hatcher+